KirstieMcCown/big-data-challenge/Instructions/README.md

 * Use the furnished schema to create tables in your RDS database.

-* Create two separate ZEPL notebooks and **extract** any two datasets from the list at [review dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt), one into each notebook.
+* Create two separate Colab notebooks and **extract** any two datasets from the list at [review dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt), one into each notebook.

   **Note:** It is possible to ETL both data sources in a single notebook, but due to the large data sizes, it will be easier to work with these S3 data sources in two separate ZEPL notebooks.